QHap: Quantum-Inspired Haplotype Phasing

 Importantly, these gains in phasing contiguity are achieved without compromising phasing accuracy.
 Across all tested datasets, the SE and HE remain virtually unchanged following Pore-C integration, indicating that QHap's framework effectively leverages long-range contact information while preserving robust local phase inference.

 Collectively, these results demonstrate that QHap can construct chromosome-scale phase blocks by integrating Pore-C data.
-Particularly in the highly polymorphic MHC region, this capability may extend the applicability of long-read phasing for studies requiring contiguous haplotype information, such as HLA typing and structural variant characterization.
+Particularly in the highly polymorphic MHC region, this capability may extend the applicability of long-read phasing for studies requiring contiguous haplotype information, such as human leukocyte antigen (HLA) typing and structural variant characterization.